Marvin Kitman: Early career

 Kitman worked as a freelance writer during the 1950s and 1960s.
 For ten years he wrote a column for The Armstrong Daily, a horseracing tout sheet.
 The cleverness of these efforts led to Paul Krassner hiring him to write satirical consumer advocacy for The Realist, which included pieces that took television commercials literally or imagined sardonic extremes of Cold War preparedness.

 Beginning in 1963, Kitman became a managing editor of Monocle, a satirical magazine of the 1950s and 1960s.
 He subsequently became an officer and partner in Monocles periodicals and books divisions.
 Kitman was one of Monocle editors who created the idea of the Report from Iron Mountain satirical hoax, which was written and published by Leonard Lewin in 1967 and subsequently believed as true by many.
 He also worked as a staff writer for The Saturday Evening Post during 1965–66.

 Taking on politics, Kitman staged a mock run in the 1964 United States presidential election, entering the New Hampshire primary for the Republican Party.
+(According to the recollections of one of his fellow Monocle editors, Kitman actually was a registered Republican at the time.)
 He ran as a "Lincoln Republican" who would finish the unmet campaign promises of 1864, such as providing for civil rights, and said that accordingly "I am the only truly reactionary Republican in the race."
 He also mentioned his Jewish upbringing, say he was "twice as Jewish" as candidate and eventual nominee Barry Goldwater, whom he labeled a "McKinley Republican".
 His campaign slogan was "I would rather be President than write."
 Kitman said the delegate pledged to him received 725 votes in the primary, but that he was demanding a recount as "there was some kind of fraud in my getting so many."
 He carried his campaign on a bit further, including staging a $1-a-plate fundraising dinner at a self-service cafeteria in New York.

 Kitman had a brief period working in advertising in New York: first as a "humorist-in-residence" with the firm of Solow/Wexton during 1966–67 and then as a copywriter for the firm Carl Ally during 1967–68.